tfij/graph-database-course/Introduction/task2 - find entity by property value/task.md

 Write a code that returns a single entity from the database base on a given `firstName` property value.

-<div class="hint">Check out <a href="http://tinkerpop.apache.org/javadocs/3.4.1/core/org/apache/tinkerpop/gremlin/process/traversal/dsl/graph/GraphTraversal.html#has-java.lang.String-java.lang.Object-">hes</a> method documentation.</div>
+Check out <a href="http://tinkerpop.apache.org/javadocs/3.4.1/core/org/apache/tinkerpop/gremlin/process/traversal/dsl/graph/GraphTraversal.html#has-java.lang.String-java.lang.Object-">hes</a> method documentation and try to use it.